guildxyz/guild-network/docs/validator.md

 ## Running an (unsafe) validator node

+**NOTE: Leaving unsafe RPC methods open towards the internet is dangerous as they can be used to interfere with the function of your node if called by malicious actors.
+When running an unsafe rpc node, it's *critical* to filter out unsafe RPC calls detailed in [this](https://docs.substrate.io/build/remote-procedure-calls/) article.**

 In order to register as a validator you will need to call the `author_rotateKey` RPC method at one point which is an unsafe RPC call.
 Thus, when you first start your node you need to enable unsafe RPC calls until